caltechlibrary/eprints2bags/README.md

 The [vector artwork](https://thenounproject.com/search/?q=bag&i=1002779) of a bag used as a logo for this repository was created by [StoneHub](https://thenounproject.com/stonehub/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

+We thank the following people for suggestions and ideas that led to improvements in `eprints2bags`: Robert Doiel, Tom Morrell, Tommy Keswick.

 `eprints2bags` makes use of numerous open-source packages, without which it would have been effectively impossible to develop `eprints2bags` with the resources we had.
 We want to acknowledge this debt.
 In alphabetical order, the packages are:

 * [bagit](https://github.com/LibraryOfCongress/bagit-python) &ndash; Python library for working with [BagIt](https://tools.ietf.org/html/draft-kunze-bagit-17) style packages